Nine Credit Score Myths

 Getting a perfect score of 850 is nearly impossible.
 Your credit score is a reflection of your credit risk and regardless of your credit history.
 There is always a risk.

-As one of Paran Homes preferred lenders, we thank Kevin Haynes of FBC Mortage for the article on how we can all improve our score when preparing for your new home.
+As one of Paran Homes trusted lenders, we thank Kevin Haynes of FBC Mortage for the article on how we can all improve our score when preparing for your new home.
 For more information or if you have questions, email khaynes@fbchomeloans.com.